 - Be able to demonstrate progress of te reo me ngā tikanga Māori as a condition of the issue and renewal of a practising certificate.

 - Strengthen the capability of overseas teachers coming to New Zealand so they’re more in-line with the expectations on New Zealand teachers.

 - Remove time-bound requirements for teachers to show they have met the Standards, specifically for teachers who hold a subject to confirmation practising certificate although you might say you want this extended to other category types.

 - By focusing on the Standards, provide more flexibility in decisions for teachers who might not meet our requirements.

 - Teachers who have held a full practising certificate at some time in their career, but not in the last six years or so will be required to participate in ‘return to teaching’ support.

 The proposed changes were launched with the profession for an eight-week consultation period at the end of February 2018.
 We received 493 online survey responses and 11 written submissions.
 The survey was open to the public and targeted at individual teachers and leaders.
 The written submission process was targeted at education organisations.

 We promoted the consultation through our website, social media platforms, our newsletter and through direct contact with sector representative organisations and unions.

 Implementation of the new policy

-Don't worry, any changes made will be implemented in a way that gives teachers plenty of time to meet any new requirements.
-We promise we won't make any significant changes to the requirements of registration, certification or limited authority to teach before 1 June this year.
+The timing of the release and implementation of the policy is dependent on our online solution being designed, built and tested.
+Any changes made will be implemented in a way that gives teachers plenty of time to meet any new requirements.
+We promise we won't make any significant changes to the requirements of registration, certification or limited authority to teach before 1 July this year.